No serious joke (and there's yet another oxymoron) site about the English language could be complete without a collection of puns. Here's one of them.

-That night they had friends over.
-As Christians, of course they had to resist the urge to be proud and boastful, but nevertheless they were so stirred by their new fundamentalist dog, that they called him to show off just a little bit.
+That night some friends visited.
+As a Christian she had to resist the urge to be proud and boastful, but nevertheless she was so stirred by her theological dog that she called him to show off just a little bit.

 The friends were also very impressed, and asked whether he could also do any usual dog tricks.
-This stopped the couple cold, as they hadn't thought about "normal" tricks.
-"Well", they said, "let's try this."
-Once more they called the dog, and they clearly pronounced the command, "Heel!"
+The lady hadn't thought about "normal" tricks, but said, "Well let's try this."
+Once more she called the dog and slowly pronounced the command, "Heel"

-Quick as a flash, the dog jumped up, put his paw on the man's forehead, closed his eyes in concentration, and bowed his head.
+Quick as a flash, the dog jumped up, put his paw on the lady's forehead, closed his eyes and bowed his head in prayer.